PR01 University Payroll

 - Retirement Contributions

 - Tax Levy (a tax levy can take priority over other creditor garnishments if the University receives a claim of lien filed by the IRS with the County Clerk)

 - Voluntary Deduction (for example, union dues, parking fees, etc.)

-For questions, additional detail, or to request changes to this policy, please contact the Payroll Office, a division of the Office of the Corporate Controller.
+For questions, additional detail, or to request changes to this policy, please contact the Payroll Office, a division of the Office of Budget and Finance.

 Most Recent Changes:

 - Changed all references to the Associate Vice President for Finance to the Associate Vice President for Budget and Finance, per the directive of the Senior Vice President for Finance and Business.